Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 Mool Health’s Perspective on Coconut Water for Diarrhea

-Most adults with mild diarrhea can take around 100 to 150 ml at a time and stay within 200 to 400 ml per day as a supplementary fluid.
-Do not gulp large amounts, and stop if bloating or stool frequency increases.
+For most adults with mild diarrhea, 100-150 ml at a time and around 200-400 ml per day as a supplementary fluid may be tolerated.
+Stop if stool frequency or bloating increases.

 Disclaimer